TerminatorJ/DeepLocRNA/README.md

 <pre>
 python ./fine_tuning_deeprbploc_allRNA.py --dataset ./data/allRNA/allRNA_all_human_data_seq_mergedm3locall2_deduplicated2_filtermilnc.fasta
 </pre>
-Afterwards, there will be both "*_X.npy" in the "./DeepLocRNA/data/allRNA/allRNA_all_human_data_seq_mergedm3locall2_deduplicated2_filtermilnc" folder.
+Afterwards, there will be "*_X.npy" in the "./DeepLocRNA/data/allRNA/allRNA_all_human_data_seq_mergedm3locall2_deduplicated2_filtermilnc" folder.
-### Step 2: Save encoded tagged data

 In order to do multiple RNA prediction, we will generate tags for all RNA species
 <pre>
 python ./fine_tuning_deeprbploc_allRNA.py --dataset ./data/allRNA/allRNA_all_human_data_seq_mergedm3locall2_deduplicated2_filtermilnc.fasta --RNA_tag
 </pre>
-Afterwards, there will be both "*_X_tag.npy" in the "./DeepLocRNA/data/allRNA/allRNA_all_human_data_seq_mergedm3locall2_deduplicated2_filtermilnc" folder.
+Afterwards, there will be "*_X_tag.npy" in the "./DeepLocRNA/data/allRNA/allRNA_all_human_data_seq_mergedm3locall2_deduplicated2_filtermilnc" folder.

-### Step 3: Training the model
+### Step 4: Training the model

-You have two options to train the model
+We provide two options to train the model

 First, you can use standard training strategy, using single GPU (or multiple GPUs) to train the model.
-It is worth note that the training is entangled with 5-folds as default, which will repeat 5 times.
+It is worth note that the training is entangled with 5-folds as default, which will repeat 5 times to go through the data.

 ```
 python ./fine_tuning_deeprbploc_allRNA.py --dataset ./data/allRNA/allRNA_all_human_data_seq_mergedm3locall2_deduplicated2_filtermilnc.fasta --load_data --gpu_num 1 --species human --batch_size 8 --flatten_tag  --gradient_clip --loss_type BCE  --jobnum 001